dokar3/LazyRecycler/README.md

 ![](arts/lazyrecycler.png)

-**LazyRecycler** is a library that provides LazyColumn (from Jetpack Compose) like apis to build lists with RecyclerView.
+**LazyRecycler** is a library that provides LazyColumn (from Jetpack Compose) like APIs to build lists with RecyclerView.

 ### Usage